Is San Antonio a Region with Low Rainfall Compared to the U.S. Average? - San Antonio - 1

 Los Angeles: receives about 38cm annually, very dry

-Houston: receives about 126cm annually, much more rain than San Antonio due to its coastal location, and is at risk of hurricanes.
+Houston: receives about 126cm annually, much wetter than San Antonio due to its coastal location, and has hurricane risks.

-San Antonio is a typical semi-arid region, where rain does not occur frequently, but when it does, it tends to come all at once.
+San Antonio is a typical semi-arid region, where rain is not frequent, but when it does come, it tends to come all at once.

-So, on the early morning of June 12, a heavy rain that fell at night amounted to 6 to 7 inches.
-In fact, since the night of the 11th, San Antonio residents reported that flash flooding alerts kept ringing on their phones.
+So, on the early morning of June 12, a heavy downpour resulted in 6 to 7 inches of rain.
+In fact, residents of San Antonio reported that flash flooding alerts kept ringing on their phones since the night of the 11th.

 The areas most affected were around Loop 410 and the drainage area known as Perrin Beitel Creek.
-The water rose so suddenly that vehicles on the roads in nearby areas were swept away by the rushing water.
+The water rose so suddenly that vehicles on nearby roads were swept away by the rushing water.

-And... tragically, this heavy rain resulted in a total of 13 fatalities.
+And... tragically, this heavy rain resulted in the loss of 13 lives.

-Most of the victims were people inside their cars who could not escape the rushing water.
+Most of the victims were in their cars and could not escape the rushing water.
 Among the identified victims were individuals in their 20s and 60s.

-Rescue teams that rushed to the scene managed to rescue over 70 people, but in many cases, it was already too late.
+Rescue teams that responded quickly managed to rescue over 70 people, but in many cases, it was already too late.

 Afterward, the city officially declared a disaster, and the newly elected mayor attended a candlelight vigil with the citizens.

-He spoke of "identifying those responsible" and "ensuring this does not happen again," but the citizens' response seems to be one of cautious observation for now.
+He spoke about "identifying those responsible" and "ensuring this doesn't happen again," but the citizens' response seems to be one of cautious observation for now.

-San Antonio has below-average rainfall nationally, but it can be seen as a region that occasionally experiences flooding due to heavy rains.
+San Antonio has below-average rainfall nationally, but it is also a region that occasionally experiences flooding due to heavy rain.